 1 In interpreting the estimates in this table, reference should be made to the accompanying text which describes the underlying assumptions.
 Estimates were prepared February 1951.
 2 Totals shown in this and other columns do not necessarily equal the sum of rounded components.
-2 Include 100 percent of contributions which are automatically appropriated to the trust fund, adjusted for refunds, and reimbursements equivalent to any additional payments arising from the extension of survivors insurance protection to certain veterans of World War II (Social Security Act Amendments of 1946).
-Estimated contributions for fiscal years 1931-55 are based on statutory rates.
-1 Represent charges against trust fund in respective fiscal years; administrative expenses, after adjustment for bookkeeping transfers, were about \$30,000,000 in fiscal year 1944 and about \$29,000,000 in fiscal year 1949.
+2 Include 100 percent of contributions which are automatically appropriated to the trust fund, adjusted for refunds, and reimbursements equivalent to any additional payments arising from the extension of survivors insurance protection to certain veterans of World War II (Social Security Act Amendments of survivors insurance protection to certain veterans of World War II (Social Security Act Amendments of 1946).
+Estimated contributions for fiscal years 1951-55 are based on statutory rates.
+1 Represent charges against trust fund in respective fiscal years; administrative expenses, after adjustment for bookkeeping transfers, were about \$30,000,000 in fiscal year 1944 and about \$29,000,000 in fiscal year 1946.